 Today we return to Puerto Maldonado by canoe, then board a flight to Cusco (also spelled Cuzco), South America’s oldest continually-inhabited city.
 In order to adjust to the altitude (3,400m/11,200m), we’ll take it easy this afternoon, with a short orientation walk that includes a visit to the local San Pedro market.
 This evening you’re free to explore, take advantage of the incredible hotel’s amenities, or you may join the group for an optional dinner.

-This morning we’ll head to the Sacred Valley, on the outskirts of town, via private transport.
+We’re off to the Sacred Valley via private transport.
 We’ll visit a farming community en route, before we arrive in the town of Ollantaytambo.
 Take some time to explore, and be sure not to miss the fortress above town, as the entrance fee is included.
 Tonight we’ll enjoy an incredible included meal at our chic hotel.
 Note: We’ll safely lock up the majority of our luggage in our hotel just outside Ollantaytambo for the next few days while we explore the Sacred Valley, Aguas Calientes and Machu Picchu.
 We’ll use our Out Adventure duffel bags to carry the items you’ll need for the following few days.

-Our day begins with riding the rails on the charming 360° Machu Picchu Train, aboard which glass panels in the ceiling ensure you soak in as much of the view as possible.
+We’ll begin our day riding the rails on the charming 360° Machu Picchu Train, aboard which glass panels in the ceiling ensure you soak in as much of the view as possible.
 Venturing through the Urubamba Valley, we’ll eventually arrive in the town of Aguas Calientes, which is the closest civilization to Machu Picchu.
 You could take this afternoon to rest up, as tomorrow’s visit to Machu Picchu will be a long day, or you could treat yourself to a sneak peak of the ancient citadel before our guided tour tomorrow.
 Dinner is included back at the hotel.

 This morning we’ll depart by bus around 5:30AM in order to make our way along the notoriously windy road to Machu Picchu.
 Upon arrival, we’ll explore Sun Gate and the Inka Bridge for a few hours.
 These two sites offer an incredible photo opportunity overlooking the main ruins themselves.
 After exploring the upper area, we’ll meet a private guide who will tour us through the UNESCO World Heritage Site itself, providing fascinating insights into Inkan culture and history.
 Please Note: As of July 2018, no one is allowed to explore Machu Picchu on their own.
 We’ll enjoy an optional lunch before taking the 360° Machu Picchu Train back to the Sacred Valley, where we’ll connect with our private transport to Cusco.
 Take the rest of the night to enjoy our luxe accommodations.

-This morning you’ll have the option to visit the archaeological sites of Saqsayhuaman, Qenqo & Tambomachay via private transport (price will depend on number of participants).
+For the final morning of our tour, you’ll have the option to visit the archaeological sites of Saqsayhuaman, Qenqo & Tambomachay via private transport (price will depend on number of participants).
 While these sites may not be as mesmerizing as Machu Picchu, they remain historically significant, and are still worth a visit.
 This evening we’ll gather one last time, at a gay-welcoming restaurant, to share some fond memories over our Farewell Dinner.

 It exceeded my expectations.
-Not only was it a fun vacation but it was also an ecologically- and culturally-responsible vacation.
+Not only was the gay Peru tour a fun vacation but it was also an ecologically- and culturally-responsible vacation.

 Great advice during the planning phases resulted in an EXTREMELY well planned itinerary.
 And I can’t say enough good things about our guide!